 Please note: The dogs in ODH's Final Refuge care are not adoptable due to medical reasons and all are in permanent homes.
 Your sponsorship supports the veterinary expenses for these dogs - and we thank you!

 This is Charlotte.
 We think she’s a poodle and Lhasa Apso mix.
 Charlotte was brought to the shelter as a stray, probably 12 years old.
 She had not been spayed and had developed a cancerous mammary tumor that weighed almost a pound.
 (She walked with her back hunched up to keep it from dragging on the ground.)
-Within a week of being placed in an ODH Final Refuge home she was spayed and had the large tumor removed along with another smaller precancerous tumor that had previously been undetected.
+Within a week of being placed in an Old Dog Haven Final Refuge home she was spayed and had the large tumor removed along with another smaller precancerous tumor that had previously been undetected.
 Charlotte’s incision was very long and she had much healing to do.
 Being a smart girl, she learned to evade two E-collar “cones”.
 The first one she folded so she could get to her incision, but when her ODH mom looked at her she would quickly pull her back leg under the cone and pretend she hadn’t been licking.
 She also stood on that bended cone and tried to pull her head out of it.
 Charlotte finally had to wear one almost half her length to keep her from chewing her sutures out.

 Once healed, Charlotte began patrolling the yard for squirrels, real or imagined.
-Repeat: “Being a smart girl”, she jumps on the table, eats the kitty food and jumps off really fast before her foster mom sees her.
-Sleeping on the couch is pretty nice but not nearly as nice as sleeping in foster mom’s peppermint herb bed on a sunny day.
+Repeat: “Being a smart girl”, she jumps on the table, eats the kitty food and jumps off really fast before her ODH mom sees her.
+Sleeping on the couch is pretty nice but not nearly as nice as sleeping in mom’s peppermint herb bed on a sunny day.
 She loves being pampered at the groomer, riding in the car, stealing all the squeaky toys, and barking at airplanes.
 There’s never a dull minute with Charlotte.
 She’s sweet and loving and very sneaky… and her ODH mom is so happy she’s here.

 Charlotte is sponsored by: